The 10+1 Code™

 Provenance & Stewardship

-The tool is stewarded as a living decision standard.
+The Code is stewarded as a living standard.
 Stewardship means:

 • maintaining clarity of purpose